Oliver Travel Trailers

 3. Pinnacle Mountain State Park

-Pinnacle Mountain State Park is the best place to camp in Little Rock, Arkansas, for the eclipse.
+Pinnacle Mountain State Park is the best place to camp in Little Rock, Arkansas for the eclipse.
 This park is located just outside Little Rock and offers camping facilities with beautiful views of Pinnacle Mountain and the surrounding area.
-The park has several hiking trails that offer great vantage points for viewing the eclipse, and the campsites are well-maintained and equipped with amenities such as restrooms and picnic tables.
+The park has several hiking trails that offer great vantage points for viewing the eclipse, and the camping sites are well-maintained and equipped with amenities such as restrooms and picnic tables.
 Make reservations in advance, as campsites can fill up quickly, especially for popular events like a solar eclipse.

 4. Brown County State Park